oracle-livelabs/oci/digital-twin/03-train-ad-model/train-ad-model.md

     - select your   **Project**

 ![Create Project](./images/imageCP4.png " ")

-**If you have NOT completed the previous Labs (01 and 02) or do not have training dataset csv created**
-- Click to download the [Training Dataset](https://objectstorage.us-ashburn-1.oraclecloud.com/p/eUdCwwaXR3NM8GD7CmVEEBvePoYqTtobdpnVubPxrqroKxcN5-gyoFixU2VMlVBD/n/orasenatdpltintegration03/b/digitaltwin/o/train_10cycle.csv).
-- Upload the training dataset csv you just downloaded to Object Storage Bucket.
-Follow Lab 1 Task 3 to navigate to Bucket.
+##

-## Task 2: Create a Data Asset
+### Task 2: Create a Data Asset

 The Data Asset is the data utilized for training your Anomaly Detection Model.
-The Data Asset should be data that has NO anomalies, so that the Anomaly Detection model will be trained on data that represents the 'normal' state.
+The Data Asset should be data that has NO anomalies so that the Anomaly Detection model will be trained on the 'normal' state.

 Under your project, click the   **Data Assets** menu on the left.
 Then click  **Create Data Asset**

 ![Create Data Asset](./images/imageCDA1.png " ")

-In the Create Data Asset menu,
+in the _Create Data Asset_ menu,
-- Select `AD_Workshop` for Compartment
+- Select  your compartment for _Compartment_
-- Type  `AD_data_asset` as the Data Asset Name
+- Type  **AD_data_asset** as the Data Asset _Name_
-- Select  Oracle Object Storage for Type
+- Select  **Oracle Object Storage** for _Type_
-- Select  AD_bucket for Choose a bucket
+- Select  your bucket for _Choose a bucket_
-- Select  AD_Training.csv for Training Data
+- Select  your csv file created from Lab 2 for _Training Data_
 - Press  **Create**

+(Optional) you can also download this [Training Dataset](https://objectstorage.us-ashburn-1.oraclecloud.com/p/eUdCwwaXR3NM8GD7CmVEEBvePoYqTtobdpnVubPxrqroKxcN5-gyoFixU2VMlVBD/n/orasenatdpltintegration03/b/digitaltwin/o/train_10cycle.csv) if you don't have training data csv in the bucket.
+Upload the downloaded csv file to Object Storage Bucket.
+Follow Lab 1 Task 3 to navigate to Bucket.

 ![Create Data Asset](./images/imageCDA2.png " ")